Product May Have Been Discontinued

 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet product containing a generous amount of meat.

-Applaws Grain Free is a meat-based canned dog food using an abundance of named meat as its main source of animal protein, thus earning the brand 5 stars.
+Applaws Grain Free is a canned dog food using an abundance of named meat as its main source of animal protein, thus earning the brand 5 stars.

 Enthusiastically recommended for intermittent or supplemental feeding only.